5 Best Phlebotomy Schools in South Dakota

 How long you will attend education depends on the program you choose and the level you want to reach.

-You can start training as a certified phlebotomy technician and finish it in as little as 4-6 weeks, but have in mind that this is just basic training and you can only start working in entry-level positions.
+You can start training as a certified phlebotomy technician and finish it in as little as 4-6 weeks, but keep in mind that this is just basic training, and you can only start working in entry-level positions.

 On the other hand, you can choose to earn your associate of applied science degree, which can be achieved in 20 months’ time, and look for better positions within hospitals and other medical facilities.